-In September 2018, the unemployment rate1 in the tourism sector was at 4.7%, which is 0.7% higher than the rate reported in September 2017, and lower than the previous month (August 2018), when the unemployment rate stood at 5.1%.
+In September 2019, the unemployment rate1 in the tourism sector was at 4.5%, which is 0.2 percentage points lower than the rate reported in September 2018, and lower than the previous month (August 2019), when the unemployment rate stood at 4.9%.

-All tourism industry groups reported higher unemployment rates than the same month last year (Table 1).
+With the exception of Accommodations and Food & Beverage Services, all tourism industry groups have reported lower unemployment rates than the same month last year (Table 1).

-On a provincial basis, tourism unemployment rates ranged from 2.7% in Prince Edward Island and Saskatchewan to 7.0% in Manitoba.
+On a provincial basis, tourism unemployment rates ranged from 2.1% in Manitoba to 5.0% in Prince Edward Island.

-The seasonally unadjusted unemployment rates for tourism in each province, with the exceptions of Quebec, Manitoba, and British Columbia, were below the rates reported for the provincial economy.
-(Figure 1).
+The seasonally unadjusted unemployment rates for tourism in each province, with the exception of Quebec, were below the rates reported for the provincial economy (Figure 1).

 |Tourism Industry Group2||Unemployment Rate –

 |Food and Beverage||5.0%||5.3%|